miclede/portfolio/resume.md

 Examples of technology used while employed at Blok.Party:
 - Utilized internal RFID based Blockchain framework to create games.
 - Debugging and testing on in-house console devices.
-- Worked with separate development teams as QA developer to bug fix both game projects and console to framework software in preparation for hardware release.
+- Worked with separate development teams as QA developer to bug fix games in project and on console in preparation for hardware release.